robertorcosta/azure-docs.pt-br/articles/active-directory/authentication/howto-mfa-nps-extension.md

 ### <a name="licenses"></a>Licenças

-A extensão do NPS para a autenticação multifator do Azure está disponível para clientes com [licenças para a autenticação multifator do Azure](multi-factor-authentication.md).
-As licenças baseadas em consumo para a autenticação multifator do Azure, como licenças por usuário ou por autenticação, não são compatíveis com a extensão do NPS.
+A extensão do NPS para a autenticação multifator do Azure AD está disponível para clientes com [licenças para a autenticação multifator do Azure ad](multi-factor-authentication.md).
+As licenças baseadas em consumo para a autenticação multifator do Azure AD, como licenças por usuário ou por autenticação, não são compatíveis com a extensão do NPS.

 ### <a name="software"></a>Software